 I love the station.
 Keep up the good work!
 It's not easy being different. - Ellen, Spencertown, NY

 I am a new convert to your station.
 I was tuned into NPR when I heard some good information.right next door on the FM dial 90.7-FM.
 You have an interesting concept with ‘Wave Farm,’ I get it.
 We are surrounded by farms up here that produce crops and livestock.
-Now we have a farm (Wave Farm) that cultivates thoughts and ideas through communication and expression. - Letter from a Coxsackie Correctional Facility Inmate, Coxsackie, NY
+Now we have a farm (Wave Farm) that cultivates thoughts and ideas through communication and expression. - Letter from a person incarcerated at the Coxsackie Correctional Facility, Coxsackie, NY

 Hello: I had the most enjoyable listening experience on 90.7 fm this past Saturday as I was driving down from VT to NYC.
 I listened to your station from about 5:30p-7:00p on August 22 (until I lost signal).
 I was wondering if you might be able to share the DJ's playlists?
 I loved a lot of the music but nothing showed up on Shazam / Soundhound, and I'd like to try to get some of the records.
 Anyway, any help would be appreciated.
 I'm planning on making a small donation to your station as well.
 Keep up the good work.
 Hall, New York, NY